SanjiS86/PE-to-Industry/README.md

-# 📈 P/E to Industry P/E comparison
+# 📈 Price to Earnings Ration to Industry P/E comparison with conclusions

 ## 🚀 Getting Started